cpscottasu/ICP_Topo_Diff_Matlab/README.md

 Matlab code and earthquake topography datasets to experiment with ICP 3D differencing

 Contents:
-1. Lecture slides about ICP 3D differencing
-2. Matlab code that performs windowed ICP and plots the results.
+Matlab code that performs windowed ICP and plots the results.
 There are several Matlab files listed in the included Matlab script that must be downloaded from MathWorks.

-3. Pre and post 2016 M7 Kumamoto, Japan, Earthquake las datasets.
-These are read by the Matlab code.
+To perform the ICP Differencing:
+1. Download the Matlab scripts and download the list functions from Mathworks
+2. Download already processed datasets for the Kumamoto earthquake here: https://cloud.sdsc.edu/v1/AUTH_opentopography/www/shortcourses%2FA2HRT_RCN%2FKumamoto_Lidar.zip or process your own lidar data given the links below.
+3. Put the downloaded las lidar datasets in the same directory has the Matlab scripts.
+4. Run ICP on Matlab.
+It will probably take 10-30 minutes depending your computer's processing speeds.

-The Kumamoto datasets can be downloaded from OpenTopography:
+The full Kumamoto datasets are available from OpenTopography here:

 Pre-earthquake: https://portal.opentopography.org/lidarDataset?opentopoID=OTLAS.052018.2444.2